Moving to Malaysia: A Guide for Expats to Live Here

 11. Yellow fever vaccination certificate

-Note: If you are married to a Malaysian and have kids, you will need to prepare photocopies of the children’s birth certificates.
+Note: If you are married to a Malaysian citizen and have kids, you will need to prepare photocopies of the children’s birth certificates.

 1. The most recent passport photo with a light blue background

-4. Professional Certificate(s) if applicable
+4. Professional certificate(s), if applicable

-5. The latest comprehensive Resume / Curriculum Vitae (CV)
+5. The latest comprehensive resumé / curriculum vitae (CV)

 6. A copy of their employment contract or offer letter (signed and duty stamped by the Inland Revenue Board)